dyllamt/smart-spark/README.md

-The following data pipeline loads the backblaze dataset, filters the dataset for failure events, estimates the distribution parameters for each hard drive model, and returns the distribution paramters as well as bin counts of the underlying data.
+The following data pipeline loads the backblaze dataset, filters the dataset for failure events, estimates the distribution parameters for each hard drive model, and returns the distribution paramters as well as bin counts (for plotting) of the underlying data.

 ```
 from smart_spark.jobs.preprocessing import failure_events, partition_by_model